prideout/book-webgl/README.md

 # giza

- - MouseTest:
-     fork from ColorWheel
-     color it when "down"
+ - add mouse-testing to PolygonTess why is it dividing by pixelScale?  that's inconsistent with the viewport!

  - De-jQeuerify the COMMON.getMouse and move to GIZA